NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/FirmwareConfiguration.rst

 Use ``42`` as the value for ``CONFIG_AWS_IOT_SEC_TAG``.

 Now, you can compile the firmware either :ref:`using Docker <firmware-building-docker>` or :ref:`tradionally using your own development environment <firmware-building>`.

+After you are done compiling the firmware, return here and continue on the next page.